BIT-SYS/BIT-DBench/README.md

-# DBench
-Defect detection benchmark
+# DBench: Defect detection benchmark

 We have collected resource leak, NPE and SQL injection defects in Java programming language.
 The number of defects in each category is as follows:
 | categories | number |